schlegelp/sea-serpent/README.md

 {'token': 'somelongassstring1234567@£$^@£$^£'}
 ```

-For future use, it's easiest if you were to set your default server and auth
+For future use: it's easiest if you were to set your default server and auth
 token as `SEATABLE_SERVER` and `SEATABLE_TOKEN` environment variable.

 ### Initializing a table